1999-srv/IncrementalLoad_PySpark/README.md

-# incremental Data Load and Merge with Delta Lake
+# Incremental Data Load and Merge with Delta Lake
 This script demonstrates an incremental data loading process using Delta Lake and PySpark.
 It performs the following steps:

 1) Writes initial data to a Delta table.